KIT-ISAS/iviz/iviz_roslib/README.md

 iviz_roslib is a (partial) implementation of the ROS API in pure C#.

-It is written using the .NETStandard 2.0 runtime with C#8, but can be used in C#7.3 (Unity) without issues.
+It is written using the .NETStandard 2.0 runtime with C#8.
-I have tested it in Windows, Ubuntu Linux, macOS, iOS, Android, and UWP 32-bit (Hololens 1), so I hope it will work pretty much anywhere.
+I have tested it in Windows, Ubuntu Linux, macOS, iOS, Android, and UWP (Hololens 1 and 2), so I hope it will work pretty much anywhere.

 ## Getting Started

+There is a project called _iviz_utils_ in the root of the repository that references all the other projects.
-To use this library in your code, you can either:
+You can either:
-* include the iviz_roslib project into your VS, VSCode, or Rider solution, or
+* include the project into your VS, VSCode, or Rider solution, or
-* reference the files __Iviz.Roslib.dll__, __Iviz.Msgs.dll__, __Iviz.XmlRpc.dll__, and __Newtonsoft.Json.dll__ from the _Publish_ folder in your own project.
+* reference all the DLLs in either /Publish (NET Standard 2) or /Publish5 (NET 5) in your project.

-If you are in Unity, all you need to do is copy the four files and put them somewhere in your Assets directory.
+If you are in Unity, all you need to do is copy all the DLLs and put them somewhere in your Assets directory.
 If you are recompiling the library, or adapting the code to your own libraries, keep in mind that Unity only supports .NETStandard 2.0 (not 2.1, and not Core).

-Note: Newer versions of Unity (in particular, the Collections package) already provide their own version of __Newtonsoft.Json.dll__.
+*Note:* The file Newtonsoft.Json.dll is a bit problematic, because some Unity packages already provide it.
-If you get an error of "duplicate references" will need to remove it.
+If you get an error of "duplicate references" you can remove the iviz version.
+The Unity version is also safe to use.

+## Message Generation

+TBW

-## Examples
+## Basic Examples

 The interface is inspired by [ROS#](https://github.com/siemens/ros-sharp), so if you come from that background you will find the library more intuitive than if you were using roscpp.